The Game of Cycles for Grids and Select Theta Graphs: Abstract

 \section{Abstract}

 We are investigating who has the winning strategy in a game in which two players take turns drawing arrows trying to complete cycle cells in a graph.
 A cycle cell is a cycle with no chords.
-We examine game boards where the winning strategy was previously unknown.
-Starting with a $C_{5}$ sharing two consecutive edges with a $C_{7}$ we solve multiple classes of graphs involving "stacked" polygons.
-We then expand upon and improve previous theorems and conjectures, and offer some new directions of research related to the Game of Cycles.
-The original game was described by Francis Su in his book \textit{Mathematics for Human Flourishing} \cite{su2020mathematics}.
-The first results on the game were published in \textit{The Game of Cycles} \cite{alvarado2021game}.
+We examine gameboards where the winning strategy was previously unknown.
+We analyze the game for Theta graphs, generalized Theta graphs with a path length restriction, and grids.
+Theta graphs have two degree three vertices, and every other vertex has degree two. $\Theta_{k,l,m} $ is a graph with $k+l+m-1$ vertices where the two degree $3$ vertices are connected by disjoint paths of length $k,l$ and $m$.
+Generalized Theta graphs have two higher degree vertices of the same degree and every other vertex has degree two.
+We answer the open question related to $\Theta_{3,2,5}$ from the article \textit{The Game of Cycles} \cite{alvarado2021game}, and offer some new directions of research related to this game.